-Sending an Email Campaign can swiftly announce future sales, a new collection, a seasonal promotion, etc. The data you collect through segmentation can be used to customize and target your email content for specific audience groups.
+Sending an Email Campaign can swiftly announce future sales, a new collection, a seasonal promotion, etc. The data you collect through segmentation can be used to customize and target your email content more effectively for specific audience groups.

-Before you Begin
+Before You Begin

 Settings